shivangi-aneja/FaceTalk/README.md

   To render the results on different identities, change the variable `identity_idx` in the script file(s) to the desired identity.
 </br>

+### More
+Special thanks to authors of [NPHM](https://simongiebenhain.github.io/NPHM/) for proving their neural 3DMM and [NerSemble](https://tobias-kirschstein.github.io/nersemble/) for help with dataset construction.
+Finally, we would like to thank the authors of [Faceformer](https://evelynfan.github.io/audio2face/) for providing their pretrained model.

 ### Citation